Fort Drum MPs celebrate National Police Week with community youths

+FORT DRUM, N.Y.
+(May 20, 2022) -- In celebration of National Police Week, Soldiers with the 8th Military Police Detachment, 91st MP Battalion, visited the Robert C. McEwen Library on May 20 for a special “Storytime with Military Police” event.

 Spc.
-Daphne Duke, with 8th Military Police Detachment, 91st MP Battalion, reads a children’s book at McEwen Library on May 20 for a special “Storytime with Military Police” event.
-(Photo by Mike Strasser, Fort Drum Garrison Public Affairs)
+Daphne Duke entertained a group of children as she read from the book, “I’m Afraid Your Teddy is in Trouble,” which appropriately had a fun “law and order” theme for the occasion.
+In the story, two police officers respond to the antics of a mischievous teddy bear who is disturbing the peace in his neighborhood.

+“I really enjoyed getting to read to kids today,” Duke said.
+“I don’t spend a lot of time with kids so it was really nice to see the expressions on their faces when they are seeing something new and interesting.”

 |Date Taken: